Flamingo: a Visual Language Model for Few-Shot Learning: Discussion

 \paragraph{Legacies of language models.} Our models build on powerful pretrained causal language models, and as a side effect, directly inherit their weaknesses.
 For instance, causal modeling of the conditioning inputs is strictly less expressive than bidirectional modeling.
 In this direction, recent work has shown that non-causal masked language modeling adaptation~\citep{wang2022noncausaladaptation} followed by multitask fine-tuning~\citep{t0,wei2021finetuned,xu2022zeroprompt} can efficiently improve the zero-shot performance of causal decoder-only language models.
 Furthermore, transformer-based language models tend to generalize poorly to test sequences significantly longer than the training ones~\citep{press2021train}.
 In settings where the expected text output is too long, the ability of the models to leverage enough shots for few-shot learning can be affected.
 For instance, for the VisDial dataset~\citep{das2017visual}, a single shot consists of an image followed by a long dialogue composed of 21 different sentences.
 A sequence of 32 VisDial shots is thus composed of at least $32 \times 21 = 672$ sentences, which in practice means that the prompt length ranges from $4096$ to $8192$ tokens.
 This is significantly longer than the maximum sequence length ($2048$) our LMs have been trained on~\citep{chinchilla}.
-Empirically, we observe a large drop of roughly $30\%$ in relative performance on VisDial when going from 16-shots to 32-shot, likely due to this limitation.
+To this end, we have capped our reported results on VisDial at 16 shots.
 On another note, while our ablations demonstrate the importance of the language model priors inherited from frozen language models, we suspect that they may play a role in occasional hallucinations and ungrounded guesses observed in open-ended dialogue settings.
 We provide and analyze examples of such behaviours in Figure~\ref{fig:failure_examples}.
 Finally, language modeling suffers from poor sample efficiency during pretraining~\citep{gpt3}.
-Mitigating this issue has the potential to greatly accelerate progress in the field, by improving turnaround of large-scale training runs and in turn increasing feasibility of more systematic exploration of design decisions at larger scales.
+Mitigating this issue has the potential to greatly accelerate progress in the field, by improving turnaround of large-scale training runs and in turn increasing the feasibility of more systematic exploration of design decisions at larger scales.
 Further discussion on typical weaknesses observed for large LMs can be found in~\citep{gpt3,gopher}.